A Message from the Chair

 Chemistry continues to captivate students and faculty alike.
 I invite you to make full use of what we offer!

 A Message from the Undergraduate Program Director

 As part of the Chemistry Department's commitment to offering useful and high-quality degrees, our programs are continually evolving.
-The Chair's message above highlights two new initiatives that provide exciting opportunities for our students.
+The Chair's message above highlights two recent initiatives that provide exciting opportunities for our students.
 As well, we continue to support the growth of our Co-op program.

 All of these developments continue to speak to our commitment to delivering a quality and satisfying experience for all students.

 Part of my job is to provide you with the most complete information on our programs and offerings, through this web site and elsewhere.
-I welcome constructive criticisms and suggestions on how we can improve any aspect of the undergraduate experience, so feel free to visit or to email me with your ideas or concerns.
-In the meantime, I wish you a a successful and productive year!
+I welcome constructive criticisms and suggestions on how we can improve any aspect of the undergraduate experience, so feel free to visit or to email me at firstname.lastname@example.org with your ideas or concerns.
+In the meantime, I wish you a very successful and productive year!